Quel moteur choisir ? Brushless ou brushed ?

 The advantages of a brushless motor

-The disadvantages of a brushless motor
+Disadvantages of a brushless motor

-• Complexity: requires a more advanced drive .
+• Complexity: requires a more advanced ESC.

 A powerful motor = a powerful battery